Do you know that falling objects have no weight?

 First of all, what is weight?
 In ordinary language, weight means how heavy something feels when it presses on a support such as the ground, a chair, or a scale.
 If you stand on a scale, the scale pushes up on you, and you push down on it.
 That supporting force is what produces the sensation of weight.

-But when an object is falling freely, there is no support acting on it.
+But when an object falls freely, there is no supporting force acting on it.
 Remember, gravity is still acting, but nothing is resisting the fall.
 As a result, the object does not feel its own weight.
 In this sense, a falling object is weightless.

 Please watch the video of falling water bottle with holes in it.
 You may notice that as long as the bottle is held, water keeps spurting out of all the holes.
 But the moment the bottle is dropped, water stops flowing out of the holes.
 Why?

 However, when the bottle is dropped the water column inside the bottle becomes weightless.
-The pressure-gradience vanishes.
-In fact, P1 becomes slightly greater than P2.
-Hence, the greater air pressure outside of the hole is able to hold the water inside.
-Consequently, the flow of water stops as the bottle is falling.
+The pressure-gradience reverses: P1 becomes slightly greater than P2.
+Hence, the greater air pressure outside of the hole holds the water inside.
+Consequently, the flow of water stops as the bottle falls.

 Please take look at the video of falling spring balance with 100 grams of weight hanging from it.

 You can notice that the spring balance shows 100 when it is held.
 The moment we drop it the reading springs back to zero.
 Why?
-There is no normal force acting on the weight.
+There is no normal force acting on the weight as it falls.
 Hence it becomes weightless.

-These experiments prove an important point: a falling object becomes weightless.
+These experiments show that a falling object is weightless.

 Weightlessness does not mean that gravity has vanished; instead, it means that the support forces that normally make the weight noticeable are absent.
 This profound idea, sharpened by Einstein into the equivalence principle, transformed our understanding of gravity and remains one of the cornerstones of modern physics.